ansys/aali-flowkit-python/README.md

 ## Introduction

-Aali FlowKit Python is designed to host the code for a Python service that exposes a REST API for each external function added to it.
-These functions can be seamlessly integrated into Aali workflows and executed by the Aali agent, making it easier for teams to customize and extend their workflow capabilities.
+Allie FlowKit Python is designed to host the code for a Python service that exposes a REST API for each external function added to it.
+These functions can be seamlessly integrated into Allie workflows and executed by the Allie agent, making it easier for teams to customize and extend their workflow capabilities.

 ## Objectives

-Using Aali Flowkit Python lets you achieve these key objectives:
+Using Allie Flowkit Python lets you achieve these key objectives:

-- Host Python functions similar to those in [Aali FlowKit](https://github.com/ansys/aali-flowkit).
+- Host Python functions similar to those in [Allie FlowKit](https://github.com/ansys/allie-flowkit).
 - Provide a service that exposes these functions as REST APIs.
-- Enable the creation of custom Aali workflows using these functions.
+- Enable the creation of custom Allie workflows using these functions.
-- Allow other teams to add their needed functions to support their specific Aali workflows.
+- Allow other teams to add their needed functions to support their specific Allie workflows.

 ## How it works

-Aali Flowkit Python supports these actions:
+Allie Flowkit Python supports these actions:

 1. **Function integration:** Add external functions to this repository and expose them as REST APIs.
-2. **Workflow execution:** Include functions from Aali FlowKit Python in Aali workflows.
+2. **Workflow execution:** Include functions from Allie FlowKit Python in Allie workflows.
-3. **API calls:** When an Aali workflow includes a function from Aali FlowKit Python, the Aali agent calls the function via a REST API with the required inputs.
+3. **API calls:** When an Allie workflow includes a function from Allie FlowKit Python, the Allie agent calls the function via a REST API with the required inputs.
-4. **Function execution:** The function is executed in Aali FlowKit Python, and the output is returned as the body of the REST response.
+4. **Function execution:** The function is executed in Allie FlowKit Python, and the output is returned as the body of the REST response.

 ## Getting started

-Aali FlowKit Python can be run locally or as a Docker container.
+Allie FlowKit Python can be run locally or as a Docker container.
 Follow the instructions below to get started.

 ### Run locally